 His four other winning soundtracks include the scores to Spielberg’s thriller Jaws in 1976, the music for Star Wars in 1978, E.T.
 The Extra Terrestrial in 1983 and the heart-breaking music for Schindler’s List in 1994.

-Coming a close second with a total of five Oscar wins, English composer and conductor John Barry has also found success with the Academy.
+With a total of five Oscar wins, English composer and conductor John Barry has also found success with the Academy.

 In 1967, he took home Best Original Score and Best Original Song for his soundtrack to Born Free – a heartwarming true story about Elsa the lion.

-Subsequent wins have included for his scores fro The Lion In Winter (1969), Out of Africa (1985) and Dances With Wolves (1990).
+Subsequent wins have included for his scores for The Lion In Winter (1969), Out of Africa (1985) and Dances With Wolves (1990).

 American composer, John Waldo Green, was nominated for an Oscar thirteen times, and won five awards.

 The twentieth century composer won for the musical scores of films including An American in Paris (1951), West Side Story (1961), and Oliver!
 (1968).